-Attendance: I am well aware that we're living in super weird times and that your life may be a difficult one to manage these days, especially if you have kids or work a lot.
-I'll do everything I can to work around your schedule and extend due dates if necessary.
-My goal is to do whatever we have to to get you to complete the course successfully.
-But you have to meet me halfway by staying in contact with me when things get tough.
-The worst thing you can do is "check out" of the class for weeks at a time, so don't do that.
+Attendance: In short, stay engaged.
+I've noticed a pattern with this class: students who "check out" for a period of time tend to tank the course.
+Commit now to doing everything you can to stay plugged into what we're doing and to complete your assignments each week.
+If you can stay on top of each week's work, you'll almost certainly pass the course.
+If you fall more than a week behind, your odds of passing go down significantly.
+My goal is to do whatever we have to to get you to complete the course successfully, so you have to let me know when you run into any problems that are making it difficult to get your work done.
 And remember, if you simply stop attending the course, it is your responsibility to protect your transcript and initiate an official withdrawal.
 Any student who is not withdrawn is still enrolled, and I am required to issue grades for all enrolled students at the end of the semester.